hanspaerna/k3s-homelab-iac/README.md

 ## Cons/TODOs

 - All deployments from namespaces that have a scheduled backup resource will be automatically scaled down for ~5 minutes every night.
 FluxCD's reconciliation is also suspended during this period.
-It's absolutely not critical for a private home server though.
+It's absolutely not an issue for a private home server though.
 - Unfortunately, using FluxCD's envsubst to remove repeating domain names from the repo has too many side-effects, primarily because of shell scripts in configmaps that are used in the dependencies.